 Park Use Fees

-Includes one vehicle and towed trailer; $5 each additional vehicle.
+Fee includes one vehicle and one towed trailer; $5 each additional vehicle.

 8 people max per site.

 Joshua Group Camp: $100 per night.
 30 people max; 12 vehicle max.